-For Synplify, Synplify Pro, and Synplify Premier users and users of Certify releases D-2010.06 and later, a Synopsys FPGA project (prj) file is passed to the Identify instrumentor to define the project.
+For Synplify Pro users, a Synopsys FPGA synthesis project (prj) file is passed to the Identify instrumentor to define the project.
 This project file specifies the design files and their order, the device technology, and the design's top-level module or entity.

-To make a Synplify, Synplify Pro, Synplify Premier, or compatible Certify project available to the Identify instrumentor, open the project in the corresponding Synopsys FPGA synthesis tool's Project view and:
+To make a Synplify Pro project available to the Identify instrumentor, open the project in the corresponding Synplify Pro Project view and:

-- 1. Right click on the project (Synplify) or implementation (Synplify Pro, Synplify Premier, or Certify) and select New Identify Implementation from the popup menu. - 2.
-Set/verify any technology, device mapping, or other pertinent options (see the implementation option descriptions in the Synopsys FPGA synthesis tool user guide) and click OK.
+- 1. Right click on the implementation and select New Identify Implementation from the popup menu. - 2.
+Set/verify any technology, device mapping, or other pertinent options (see the implementation option descriptions in the Synopsys FPGA Synthesis User Guide) and click OK.
 A new, Identify implementation is added to the project view.

-- Note: Because multiple implementations are not supported in the Synplify synthesis tool, the existing implementation is replaced with the Identify implementation. - 3.
-Either right click on the Identify implementation and select Launch Identify Instrumentor from the popup menu or click the Launch Identify Instrumentor toolbar icon to launch the Identify instrumentor. - Note: If you are prompted to locate the executable, enter the path to the Identify software in the Locate Identify Installation field (use the browse button to the right of the field).
-If you are prompted to select a license type, select the appropriate type from the list; check the Save as default license type box to avoid the license prompt in future sessions.
+3. Either right click on the Identify implementation and select Launch Identify Instrumentor from the popup menu or click the Launch Identify Instrumentor toolbar icon to launch the Identify instrumentor.

+Note: If you are prompted to locate the executable, enter the path to the Identify software in the Locate Identify Installation field (use the browse button to the right of the field).
+Similarly, if you are prompted to select a license type, select the appropriate type from the list; check the Save as default license type box to avoid the license prompt in future sessions.

-Launching the Identify instrumentor from the Synopsys FPGA synthesis or Certify tool:
+Launching the Identify instrumentor from the Synplify Pro synthesis tool:

-- Brings up the Identify instrumentor graphical interface. - Extracts the list of design files, their work directories, and the device family from the prj file. - Automatically compiles the design files using the synthesis tool compiler and displays the design hierarchy and the HDL file content with all the potential instrumentation marked and available for selection.
+- Brings up the Identify instrumentor graphical interface. - Extracts the list of design files, their work directories, and the device family from the project (prj) file. - Automatically compiles the design files using the synthesis tool compiler and displays the design hierarchy and the HDL file content with all the potential instrumentation marked and available for selection.